g30rg3hum/mobVis/README.md

 ## Possible problems

-### "'Failed to proxy http://127.0.0.1:8000/api/py/dmo_extraction' when trying to submit inputs in the form"
+### 'Failed to proxy http://127.0.0.1:8000/api/py/dmo_extraction' when trying to submit inputs in the form

 This is likely due to not having installed the required Python packages in `requirements.txt` properly.
 Please make sure you correctly follow steps 4-6 above.
 If you run the system with `npm run dev` afterwards and it still doesn't work, try to do `npm run py-dev`, exit once done running (using CTRL+C), before running `npm run dev` again, to specifically command the installation of the Python packages before running the app again.